staten-island-tech/vue-reactivity-judyyan27/README.md

 -- Top Section contains the header
--- A section that was the list of flavors, an image, price, and button to add to cone -- A section that contains the ice cream and a button to remove a scoop, reset, etc -- A section with the total price and list of flavors
+-- A section that was the list of flavors, an image, price, and button to add to cone -- A visual section that contains the ice cream
+-- A section with the total price and list of flavors, clear cart, and remove last item